 ~ In this section, we show that projected one-dimensional branes can also harbor both two-dimensional strong and weak topological thermal insulators or superconductors, realizable on the parent square lattice.
 To capture these phases, we consider the following effective single-particle BdG Hamiltonian for neutral Majorana fermions of the following form on a square lattice-based system, in which the pairing occurs between spinless fermions or spin-polarized electrons or holes living on the same site but on orbitals with opposite parities

 where the Nambu-doubled spinor basis reads as

 and the subscripts $\pm$ denote the parity eigenvalues of the orbitals.
-The factor of $1/2$ has been introduced to account for the Nambu doubling.
+The factor of $1/2$ accounts for the Nambu doubling.
 As an instructive toy model for TSCs, displaying both strong and weak topological behaviors, we consider the following $4\times4$ effective single-particle Bloch-BdG Hamiltonian in the announced Nambu-doubled basis~\cite{Das2023}

-where $\Delta$ is the pairing amplitude and $\mu$ is the chemical potential, measured from the band center or zero-energy.
+where $\Delta$ is the pairing amplitude and $\mu$ is the chemical potential, measured from the zero-energy (band center).
 Four-dimensional Hermitian Dirac matrices are defined as $\Gamma_{ij} = \eta_i \otimes \tau_j$, where two sets of Pauli matrices $\{ \eta_\rho \}$ and $\{ \tau_\rho \}$ with $\rho=0,1,2,3$ operate on the particle-hole or Nambu and orbital degrees of freedom, respectively, and $\otimes$ is the Kronecker product.
-In the absence of any chemical potential and pairing, the resulting two-dimensional Bloch Hamiltonian for the the normal state (captured solely in terms of the Pauli matrices $\{ \tau_\rho \}$) describes the Qi-Wu-Zhang~\cite{Qi-Wu-Zhang2006} or spinless version of the Bernevig-Hughes-Zhang~\cite{classification:7} model for quantum anomalous and time-reversal symmetry-breaking normal insulators in the parameter regimes $|m_0/t_0|<2$ and $|m_0/t_0|>2$, respectively.
+In the absence of any chemical potential and pairing, the resulting two-dimensional Bloch Hamiltonian for the normal state (captured solely in terms of the Pauli matrices $\{ \tau_\rho \}$) describes the Qi-Wu-Zhang~\cite{Qi-Wu-Zhang2006} or spinless version of the Bernevig-Hughes-Zhang~\cite{classification:7} model for quantum anomalous and time-reversal symmetry-breaking normal insulators in the parameter regimes $|m_0/t_0|<2$ and $|m_0/t_0|>2$, respectively.
 The corresponding Hamiltonian takes the generic form shown in Eq.~\eqref{eq:TCI-Hamiltonian} with the components of the $\vec{d}(\vec{k})$-vector obtained from Eq.~\eqref{eq:dvectorTCI} after setting $\tilde{t}=t^\prime=0$ therein.
-Such a system can foster only one local pairing which is equal to the number of purely imaginary Hermitian two-dimensional matrices to comply with the Pauli exclusion principle.
+Such a system can permit only one local pairing corresponding to the number of purely imaginary Hermitian two-dimensional matrices to comply with the Pauli exclusion principle.
 Once again we implement $H_{\rm BdG}(\vec k)$ on a square lattice after its Fourier transformations to the real space, which we denote by $H^{\rm SL}_{\rm BdG}$.
 For brevity, here we do not show $H^{\rm SL}_{\rm BdG}$ explicitly.